mscastillo/NG2B/NG2B.md

 # 12345[].$CLUSTER  script.sh ...
 for k in $( seq 1 100 ) ; then qdel 12345[$k] ; done
 ```

+You can kill and remove from the queue any job by parsing its idenfier to `qdel`.
+To kill an arrays of jobs, you will need to kill each subjob in the array one by one.
+Consider the use of a loop to perform this task.

 ## How to run parallel jobs?